Women who have to leave their home and come to a refuge… it must be the bravest step ever.

 We also hold a contract for women who have been trafficked into NI.
 So again we see that as another form of violence against women.
 There are different types of forced labour… women brought over here to work on farms or factories.
 Women who have been brought over here in domestic servitude.

 Women are here from all walks of life and all social and financial backgrounds.
 There is the myth that everyone who is on benefits comes from a working class area.
 It’s just not the case.
 We have professional women here and their husbands are professional men.

 We have a laundry room and women use it whenever they want.
 There are two big washing machines and two big dryers.
 And it works.
-We do ask women not to do it after 12 o’ clock at night, because the noise of the pipes goes through the house.
+We do ask women not to do it after midnight, because the noise of the pipes goes through the house.

 There are two upright freezers and a chest freezer out in the den.
 But we have to remind people that they are living in temporary accommodation so it’s not as if you are in the house and go to Iceland and fill your freezer for a month.
 You can’t do that here – because other people need the space.

 I have learned never to assume that you know what women want.